A Cigale module tailored (not only) for Low-Luminosity AGN: Results and Discussion

-The SEDs reveal distinguishing characteristics between Type I and Type II AGN.
+Despite these limitations on some AGN-specific parameters, their variation has minimal impact on the overall estimates of bolometric luminosities.
+While $\delta_\mathrm{AGN}$ is crucial for shaping the AGN’s UV-to-IR emission profile, it does not significantly affect the integrated luminosity values.
+Instead, the $L_\mathrm{X}$--$L_\mathrm{12\mu m}$ prior plays a central role in constraining both the accretion and bolometric luminosities by fixing the emission at 12 microns across all AGN models within a specified dispersion.
+This 12-micron luminosity constraint provides a stable reference point that limits the integral of the AGN emission, even if its shapes changes.
+As shown in \cref{fig:parameters}, most sources adhere to the 1:1 relation within the error margins, indicating that $L_\mathrm{bol}$ remains well-constrained, even when parameters like $\delta_\mathrm{AGN}$ are not tightly defined.
+The primary source of dispersion in the luminosity estimates results from variations in other parameters and their influence on the integrated emission.

+As highlighted in \cref{subsec:2.1}, the $L_\mathrm{X}$--$L_\mathrm{12\mu m}$ relationship holds well in the low to mid-luminosity regime.
+While its extrapolation to high-luminosity sources can vary by an order of magnitude \citep{Stern2015ApJ...807..129S}, it remains reliable for $L_\mathrm{X} < 10^{45}\ \mathrm{erg\ s^{-1}}$ \citep{Asmus15}.
+We compared bolometric luminosities ($L_\mathrm{Bol}$) retrieved using the conventional CIGALE approach ($\alpha_{\mathrm{ox}}$) for the SDSS and COSMOS samples with those obtained using our new module. \Cref{fig:validation} compares these bolometric luminosities.
+The AGN samples show linear fits closely following the 1:1 relation, within error margins.
+However, for SDSS QSOs, a deviation from the 1:1 relation is observed at luminosities exceeding $10^{45}$ erg s$^{-1}$.

+In the low-luminosity regime, we adopted as reference value bolometric luminosities from \citet{Eracleous2010ApJS..187..135E} for the 14 common sources, and applied a bolometric correction of $k_\mathrm{X} = 15.8$ for the remaining sources \citep{Ho2009ApJ...699..626H}.
+For the LLAGN sample, a general luminosity trend is evident, although the reference luminosities are higher.
+This offset can be attributed to significant host galaxy contamination in the reference observations, which did not decompose the host galaxy from the AGN, as well as the use of a higher bolometric correction factor compared to the one we derived in \cref{subsec:4.2}.
+Our luminosities are derived from AGN modeling using SED fitting, offering a more accurate representation of AGN luminosities by integrating the best-fit SED, which is especially crucial given the host galaxy's influence on AGN emissions.
+Moving forward, all future bolometric luminosities and Eddington values will be derived from our SED fitting module.

+In \cref{fig:mean-sed}, we compare the mean SEDs for the high-luminosity Type I and Type II AGN from the COSMOS sample with our LLAGN model.
+All SEDs include the central engine plus the toroid and polar dust emission.
+For the AGN sample, the conventional CIGALE approach is used; instead, the LLAGN model incorporates the new the central engine.
+As expected, the AGN SEDs reveal distinguishing characteristics between Type I and Type II AGN.
 Type II AGN exhibits weaker UV-optical emission due to the torus constraining the central engine.
 Beyond 1 micron and into the infrared bands, both SEDs become more similar, with a subtle divergence observed in the 9.7-micron silicate complex.
 This feature manifests as either absorption or emission depending on the optical depth at 9.7 microns, accompanied by a small bump emission at 50 microns for Type II AGN.

 While QSOs encompass higher luminosities, both LLAGN models display comparatively lower luminosities.
 Initially, the mean SED of LLAGN shows characteristics of obscuration, as expected, since most LLAGN are Type II.
 This obscuration does not precisely match the shape of a Type II from COSMOS, exhibiting a less abrupt thermal emission at 1 micron.
 Transparent lines in \cref{fig:mean-sed} represent individual sources, revealing that some sources exhibit UV-optical slopes closer to Type II, indicative of unabsorbed ADAF.
 These non-obscured LLAGN showcase the expected UV shape (\cref{fig:ADAF-sed-model}).
 Introducing the ADAF model brings about a notable change in the infrared, where remission from polar dust and the toroid alters the power slope of the overall AGN emission.